 A good traveler has no fixed plans, and is not intent on arriving.

 Travel is glorious only in retrospect.

-A country by country "blog" of sorts which I kept semi-maintained during my year abroad.
+A country by country travel blog of sorts: a year back-packing trip from Italy to Poland.
 With no itinerary, the original plan roughly included the Balkans, the Middle East, the Baltics, and Scandinavia, though one of the many things I learned was an important lesson in ambitious humility.
 In the end I visited twenty-six countries, and the list stands as: Italy, Slovenia, Croatia, Bosnia and Herzegowina, Serbia, Kosovo, Montenegro, Albania, Macedonia, Greece, Jordan, Syria, Lebanon, Turkey, Iraq, Georgia, Bulgaria, Romania, Moldova, Transdnistria, Ukraine, Hungary, Austria, Slovakia, Czech Republic, and Poland as my exit.
 Enjoy the reminiscence of memory lane.
 And yes, the longest I ever spent in one place was ten odd days in Dahab.

 A month long romp through the seedy underbelly of Africa.
 Namely, from Joburg through Swaziland, Lesotho, and on to Cape Town.
 North to Namibia and Etosha, followed by a mad dash through the Kalahari in Botswana back to Pretoria.
 What better place to learn how to drive manual?
 And with elephants and kudus as obstacles, at night, no less.